chainloop-dev/docs/docs/intro/intro.md

 ChainLoop is built on the promise of providing a similar state-of-the-art attestation/provenance compliance but through a mechanism that has **lower friction, removes manual steps and makes day-two operations first-class citizens**.

-A Software as a Service (SaaS) that consists of a [SLSA level 3](https://slsa.dev/spec/v0.1/requirements#summary-table) provenance-compliant **control-plane/single source of truth** for artifacts and attestation as well as a dead-simple, [contract-based](/getting-started/workflow-definition#workflow-contracts) attestation crafting process.
+A Software as a Service (Open Source soon), that consists of a [SLSA level 3](https://slsa.dev/spec/v0.1/requirements#summary-table) provenance-compliant **control-plane/single source of truth** for artifacts and attestation as well as a dead-simple, [contract-based](/getting-started/workflow-definition#workflow-contracts) attestation crafting process.

 ![overview](/img/v2/chainloop-dev-overview.png#gh-light-mode-only)
 ![overview](/img/v2/chainloop-dev-overview-dark.png#gh-dark-mode-only)